Incoming & Current Freshman

 Check out our "Program of Studies" page and the 4 Year Plan Worksheet - This is where you should go to see a complete listing of all the courses the High School offers, as well course descriptions, prerequisites and other helpful information.

-- If you are interested in STEM, we offer Honors Introduction to Engineering Design and Biomedical Science.
-See Academic Pathways and Programs below for additional information.
-Both of these courses have an application, which is available at the Course Selection meeting in March with the NHS counselor and is due by the end of March.
-Please click on the Program of Studies (above) for more information about these classes.
+If you are interested in STEM, we offer Honors Introduction to Engineering Design, Principles of Biomedical Science and Applied Science Research I. See Academic Pathways and Programs below for additional information.
+Introduction to Engineering Design and Applied Science Research courses have an application, which is available below and in our Program of Studies.

 ACADEMIC PATHWAYS AND PROGRAMS

-Freshman Electives: (These courses do not replace IPES or Honors Biology)
+Freshman STEM Electives: (These courses do not replace IPES or Honors Biology)

-- Introduction to Engineering Design (IED) - This course is suited for highly motivated students who can think analytically, identify and solve problems, and plan to pursue science and engineering in high school, college, and beyond.
-Prerequisite: Department approval based on students completing an application and submitting it to their NHS school counselor.
+Introduction to Engineering Design (IED) - This course is suited for highly motivated students who can think analytically, identify and solve problems, and plan to pursue science and engineering in high school, college, and beyond.
+Prerequisite: Department approval based on students completing an application to be considered.
 Students may not override into this course.
 (Open to Freshmen only).
-Students who take IED must also take Honors Biology and Honors Algebra II or a higher math course).
+Students who take IED must also take Honors Biology and Honors Algebra II or a higher math course.

 ADVICE FOR INCOMING FRESHMAN (FROM FORMER FRESHMAN)